Headstorm/react-native-zss-rich-text-editor/README.md

 ## NOTE

 We (Headstorm) forked [zss-react-native](https://github.com/wix/react-native-zss-rich-text-editor) into the Headstorm account.
 You can find it (here)[https://github.com/Headstorm/react-native-zss-rich-text-editor].
-The forked the original because Webview is no longer included in React-Native Core.
+We forked the original because Webview is no longer included in React-Native Core.
 The process for using this solution is documented in jira [here](https://headstorm.atlassian.net/browse/ALAR-257)

 ### Development guide overview